Clemapfel/jluna/docs/manual.md

 ## Usertypes

 So far, we were only able to box and unbox types that were already supported by `jluna`.
-While this list of types is broad, in more specialized applications it is sometimes necessary to define our own boxing/unboxing routines, such that we can (un)box arbitrary types.
-This section will give guidance on how to achieve this.
+While this list of types is broad, in more specialized applications, it is sometimes necessary to define our own boxing/unboxing routines.
+Luckily, `jluna` offers an easy-to-use and safe interface for transferring arbitrary C++ types between states.
+This section will give guidance on its usage.

 ### Usertype Interface